nodejs/node-addon-api/doc/handle_scope.md

 operator Napi::HandleScope::napi_handle_scope() const
 ```

-Returns the N-API napi_handle_scope wrapped by the `Napi::EscapableHandleScope` object.
+Returns the Node-API napi_handle_scope wrapped by the `Napi::EscapableHandleScope` object.
-This can be used to mix usage of the C N-API and node-addon-api by allowing
+This can be used to mix usage of the C Node-API and node-addon-api by allowing
 the class to be used be converted to a napi_handle_scope.

 ### Destructor